 It was during World War II that patented pharmaceuticals like penicillin and sulfa drugs began to replace iodine.
 In 1969, Drs.
 Drs.
 Jan Wolff and Israel Lyon Chaikoff erroneously theorized that large amounts of iodine were harmful.

-Unfortunately, a large portion of the medical community bought their theory and recommended dosages of iodine in the United States dropped to a low of 150 mcg daily.
+Unfortunately, a large portion of the medical community bought their theory, and recommended dosages of iodine in the United States dropped to a low of 150 mcg daily.
 This stands in sharp contrast to the average Japanese intake of 12 mg or more daily.

 Iodine is present in every organ and tissue in the body.
-It is key to intelligence, proper fetal development, the health of salivary glands, endometrium, prostate, ovaries and skin.
+It is key to intelligence, proper fetal development, the health of salivary glands, endometrium, prostate, ovaries, and skin.

 Research has shown that women with good iodine status bear smarter children.
 Researchers at Bristol and Surrey universities in England studied 1,040 pregnant women and discovered that children born to mothers with even mild iodine deficiencies had lower IQs and reading levels.
+(1)

 Scientists conducting a meta-analysis of studies on iodine in China concluded: “The level of iodine nutrition plays a crucial role in the intellectual development of children.”
+(2)

-Role of Iodine in Detoxification
+Role in Detoxification

 Iodine assists in many bodily functions including detoxification of radiation and toxic metals, especially mercury; thins excess phlegm and mucous; improves water metabolism and relieves water retention; cleanses the lymphatic system and blood; and supports thyroid function.